We sold more than 17,290 properties last year

 Our strength is derived from our structure: a collective of strong, independent and professional realtors who are experts in their respective home markets.

-Collectively we currently sell more than 15,500 properties every year, including one in five residential properties in New Zealand.
+Collectively we sold more than 17,290 properties last year, including one in five residential properties in New Zealand.
 Our expertise goes beyond residential sales and property management, including lifestyle, rural, commercial and business sales.

 The selling process